hrydgard/ppsspp-site/docs/faq.md

 ## Can I use my gamepad to control PPSSPP?

 Yes, PPSSPP has built-in XInput and DirectInput support on Windows so it will "just work" with any Xbox 360 pad and most other pads that you plug into your PC.
 On Android, many Bluetooth gamepads like iPega Red Knight work just fine, sometimes with a few limitations.

+## My XBox or PlayStation joystick doesn't work on Android

+Apparently, some accessibility options can interfere with joystick functionality.
+Try turning any accessibility settings off in Android settings.
+This behavior has been seen on Google Pixel phones.

+It seems like apps like Quick Cursor that draw over other apps can also cause this, by seemingly taking over joystick input.

+The bug has been reported to Google, still no fix: [issue report](https://issuetracker.google.com/issues/163120692?pli=1)

 ## Can I play adhoc multiplayer locally with two instances of PPSSPP?